dariuszd21/home-manager/README.md

 ```
 ### __*Optional*__ add a separate BTRFS subvolume for `Nix` store

+> Important, if you have a separate /nix partition you need x-initrd.mount
+> option in your fstab

 ```shell
 # mount root btrfs filesystem
 sudo mount /dev/mapper/luks-<your-decrypted-volume-id> /tmp/root/